raaupr/viz-helper/README.md

     pip install -r requirements.txt
     ```

-## Run GUI
+## Run
-Run this command in the terminal in the unzipped/cloned folder.
+Run one of these commands in the terminal in the unzipped/cloned folder.
 ```bash
 streamlit run viz.py
 ```